Porrumentzio/transcriber_speaker-names/README.md

 # transcriber_speaker-names
-Edits the value of the key name on &lt;Speaker/> according to a CSV mapping
+Edits the value of the key _name_ on <Speaker/> according to a CSV mapping, an also adds missing _accent_.